 Below: A large plant branches at the top into a number of flower clusters.
 The corolla petals form a tube with the lips of the 4 petals spreading outward reveling the 6 stamens and the blunt tipped style.

 Below: Each cluster contains numerous flowers that open first from the outside of the cluster.
+The cluster then elongates leaving the spent flowers to form seed pods.
 The calyx has 4 yellowish-green lobes

 Below : Upper leaves are very short, usually not divided and all the stem leaves have an eared auricle that clasps the stem.